pwestlin/kotlinlabs/README.md

-# kotlinlabs
+# Kotlin labs
-Trying Kotlin features and frameworks in the various subprojects
+Trying out Kotlin features and frameworks in the various subprojects.